GrimGitz/GrimGitz/README.md

 ### Hello!!! :3
 Hunter here and Welcome to my github profile!

-i love following people's githubs..if i follow you its because i think ur cool! :3
+i love following people's githubs..if i follow you its because i think ur cool!
+(I FOLLOW BACK! :D)

 - you can find my strawpage below. it provides more infomation about me/fandoms and all that jazz but majority of it is ALREADY here so read this if you cant be bothered!